 The addition of these Ten Articles was the source of hotly contested debates among our Founders.
 Many objected to listing the innate Rights of Man which are Endowed by our Creator, because such listing might convey that those indigenous rights are alterable by amendment.

 The Bill of Rights was inspired by three remarkable documents: John Locke’s 1689 thesis, “Two Treatises of Government” regarding the protection of “property” (in the Latin context, proprius, or one’s own “life, liberty and estate”); in part from the Virginia Declaration of Rights authored by George Mason in 1776 as part of that state’s Constitution; and, of course, in part from our Declaration of Independence authored by Thomas Jefferson.

-Alexander Hamilton argued this point in The Federalist Papers, the most comprehensive explication of our Constitution: "I go further, and affirm that bills of rights, in the sense and to the extent in which they are contended for, are not only unnecessary in the proposed Constitution, but would even be dangerous. ...
-For why declare that things shall not be done which there is no power to do?"
+Alexander Hamilton argued against a Bill of Rights in The Federalist Papers, the most comprehensive explication of our Constitution: “I go further, and affirm that bills of rights, in the sense and to the extent in which they are contended for, are not only unnecessary in the proposed Constitution, but would even be dangerous. … For why declare that things shall not be done which there is no power to do?”
 (Federalist No. 84)

 George Mason was one of 55 who authored the U.S. Constitution, but one of 16 who refused to sign it because it did not adequately address limitations on what the central government had “no power to do.”
 He worked with Patrick Henry and Samuel Adams against the Constitution’s ratification for that reason.